sahil7953/sahil7953/README.md

 - 👋 Hi, I’m @sahil7953
-- 👀 I’m interested in coding ,data mangment ,data analyst , video editing
+- 👀 I’m interested in Data Analysis, Business Analysis ,making some interesting and meaningful insights from raw Data
 - 🌱 I’m currently learning at NSUT